ahernot/tag-indexer/README.md

 <br><br>
 ## To do
 * v2.0.1: Do cleaner.py
-* v2.0.1: Add naming the file according to datetime: add a .pysorter-datetime file which acts as a datetime beacon for the current folder
 * v2.0.1: Add docstrings
 * v2.0.1: Add folder reading option in main.py which reads yearmonth from folder hierarchy and adds it in alias_dirpath_rel: generate_alias_relpath()
 * v2.0.2: Add an option to delete all beacons
 * v2.0.3: Add instructions of use
-* v2.1: hard-store +ALIAS and -ALIAS >> on startup, rundown this task list first to avoid missing tags in case of crash
-* v2.1: Add an actions log (useful?)
+* v2.1: Add an option to modify the aliases' file creation datetimes to match their liked files'
 * v2.2: Add a `case_sensitivity` setting in `preferences.py`
+* v2.3: hard-store +ALIAS and -ALIAS >> on startup, rundown this task list first to avoid missing tags in case of crash
+* v2.3: Add naming the file according to datetime: add a .pysorter-datetime file which acts as a datetime beacon for the current folder

 <br><br>